ghailanr/Networks_Project_MLDM/auto-evaluation.md

 The Readers can ask the repository for the list of the other currently connected Readers' IP but do not handle yet interactions between one another.

+**Results compared to objectives**
+Considering the context in which I put myself into, I knew that I wouldn't have the time to finish it.
+However I believed that I could at least achieve the networking part of the project (i.e : having a repository handling multiple readers and readers being able to interact with one another).
+On that, I consider the repository to be working as intended.
+On the other hand, the readers aren't able to initiate a connection to one another.

+**Time investment**

+I did not really keep track of the time I worked on this project.
+An honest fork would be between 30h and 40h.
+A third of it was spent looking at documentations and methodology (both from the classes and online).

 **Good Development Practices**